 Where and how it all began and ended: A brief timeline

-Tuesday, March 23: Ever Given creates a shipper’s nightmare
+Tuesday, March 23: Every Given creates a shipper’s nightmare

-While sailing between the Port of Tanjung Pelepas, Malaysia, and the Port of Rotterdam, the Netherlands, the 20,124 TEU vessel, nearly a quarter-mile-long, ran around Suez Canal.
-Caught amid high winds of a sand storm, Ever Given became wedged diagonally in the Canal and ended up blocking up to 10% of the global trade.
+While sailing between the Port of Tanjung Pelepas, Malaysia, and the Port of Rotterdam, the Netherlands, the 20,124 TEU vessel, nearly a quarter-mile-long, ran around the Suez Canal.
+Caught amid high winds of a sand storm, Every Given became wedged diagonally in the Canal and ended blocking up to 10% of the global trade.

 It created a traffic jam of more than 360 ships as of Sunday, March 28, costing billions of dollars in delayed shipments.